Henry Wadsworth Longfellow: Death of Frances

 Frances was putting locks of her children's hair into an envelope on July 9, 1861 and attempting to seal it with hot sealing wax while Longfellow took a nap.
 Her dress suddenly caught fire, but it is unclear exactly how; burning wax or a lighted candle may have fallen onto it.
 Longfellow was awakened from his nap and rushed to help her, throwing a rug over her, but it was too small.
 He stifled the flames with his body, but she was badly burned.
 Longfellow's youngest daughter Annie explained the story differently some 50 years later, claiming that there had been no candle or wax but that the fire had started from a self-lighting match that had fallen on the floor.
 Both accounts state that Frances was taken to her room to recover, and a doctor was called.
 She was in and out of consciousness throughout the night and was administered ether.
 She died shortly after 10 the next morning, July 10, after requesting a cup of coffee.
 Longfellow had burned himself while trying to save her, badly enough that he was unable to attend her funeral.
 His facial injuries led him to stop shaving, and he wore a beard from then on which became his trademark.

-Longfellow was devastated by Frances’ death and never fully recovered; he occasionally resorted to laudanum and ether to deal with his grief.
+Longfellow was devastated by Frances's death and never fully recovered; he occasionally resorted to laudanum and ether to deal with his grief.
 He worried that he would go insane, begging "not to be sent to an asylum" and noting that he was "inwardly bleeding to death".
 He expressed his grief in the sonnet "The Cross of Snow" (1879) which he wrote 18 years later to commemorate her death: